changeworld/azure-docs.pl-pl/articles/active-directory/conditional-access/app-sign-in-risk.md

 ---
-title: Szybki Start — Blokuj dostęp w przypadku wykrycia ryzyka sesji przy użyciu Azure Active Directory dostępu warunkowego | Microsoft Docs
+title: Use risk detections with Azure Active Directory Conditional Access
-description: W tym przewodniku szybki start dowiesz się, jak skonfigurować zasady dostępu warunkowego Azure Active Directory (Azure AD) w celu blokowania logowania na podstawie ryzyka związanego z sesją.
+description: In this quickstart, you learn how you can configure an Azure Active Directory (Azure AD) Conditional Access policy to block sign-ins based on session risks.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: quickstart
-ms.date: 12/14/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: calebb
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 619f1ea3bae001d25eb520f43da33ca94a3160c8
+ms.openlocfilehash: 9338c1a42737180ec5395f30060b4eed35ce5eda
-ms.sourcegitcommit: 7efb2a638153c22c93a5053c3c6db8b15d072949
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/24/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72880335"
+ms.locfileid: "74381069"
 ---
-# <a name="quickstart-block-access-when-a-session-risk-is-detected-with-azure-active-directory-conditional-access"></a>Szybki Start: Blokuj dostęp w przypadku wykrycia ryzyka sesji przy użyciu Azure Active Directory dostępu warunkowego
+# <a name="quickstart-block-access-when-a-session-risk-is-detected-with-azure-active-directory-conditional-access"></a>Quickstart: Block access when a session risk is detected with Azure Active Directory Conditional Access

-Aby zachować ochronę środowiska, można zablokować podejrzanych użytkowników przed zalogowaniem się.
-[Usługa Azure Active Directory (Azure AD) Identity Protection](../active-directory-identityprotection.md) analizuje poszczególne logowania i oblicza prawdopodobieństwo, że próba logowania nie została wykonana przez uprawnionego właściciela konta użytkownika.
-Prawdopodobieństwo (niski, średni, wysoki) jest wskazywane w postaci wartości obliczanej o nazwie [poziomy ryzyka logowania](conditions.md#sign-in-risk).
-Ustawiając warunek ryzyka związanego z logowaniem, można skonfigurować zasady dostępu warunkowego w celu reagowania na określone poziomy ryzyka związanego z logowaniem.
+To keep your environment protected, you might want to block suspicious users from sign-in.
+[Azure Active Directory (Azure AD) Identity Protection](../active-directory-identityprotection.md) analyzes each sign-in and calculates the likelihood that a sign-in attempt was not performed by the legitimate owner of a user account.
+The likelihood (low, medium, high) is indicated in form of a calculated value called [sign-in risk levels](conditions.md#sign-in-risk).
+By setting the sign-in risk condition, you can configure a Conditional Access policy to respond to specific sign-in risk levels.

-Ten przewodnik Szybki Start przedstawia sposób konfigurowania [zasad dostępu warunkowego](../active-directory-conditional-access-azure-portal.md) , które blokują logowanie, gdy wykryto skonfigurowany poziom ryzyka związanego z logowaniem.
+This quickstart shows how to configure a [Conditional Access policy](../active-directory-conditional-access-azure-portal.md) that blocks a sign-in when a configured sign-in risk level has been detected.

 ![Tworzenie zasad](./media/app-sign-in-risk/1000.png)